 Her blue eyes twinkle in the sunlight and a sly smile forms at the corners of her mouth.
-Her shirt, may be close to being a size too small, rides up as she tries to straighten her back against the door frame.
+Her shirt, which may be close to being a size too small, rides up as she tries to straighten her back against the door frame.
 Her chestnut brown hair falls in little ringlets at her shoulders as she tries to squeeze a few more centimeters out of the measurement.

 She raises her little feet off the ground while I gently remind her to keep them flat.
 “How much I grow?” she asks me desperate for me to show her how big she has become but I’m just not willing.